D'Anton Lynn

-Anthony Ray "D'Anton" Lynn II (born October 24, 1989) is an American football coach who is the defensive coordinator for the USC Trojans of the Big Ten Conference (NCAA).
-He was previously the defensive coordinator for the UCLA Bruins.
+Anthony Ray "D'Anton" Lynn II (born October 24, 1989) is an American football coach who is currently the defensive coordinator for Penn State, his alma mater.
+He previously served as the defensive coordinator for UCLA and USC.

 Lynn played college football as a cornerback for the Penn State Nittany Lions, and was signed as an undrafted free agent by the New York Jets in 2012.
 He became an assistant coach with the Jets, Buffalo Bills and Los Angeles Chargers before becoming the secondary coach for the Houston Texans.
 Lynn then served as the defensive backs coach for the Baltimore Ravens in 2021 before being elevated in 2022 to their safeties coach.
 He became the UCLA defensive coordinator in 2023, leaving for USC after the regular season.
+In 2025, he was named the defensive coordinator at Penn State, his alma mater.

 Playing career

 High school

 Lynn attended Celina High School in Celina, Texas.
 Lynn also played defensive back, linebacker, quarterback, running back and wide receiver at Celina High School.
 He was selected for the Associated Press Class 3A first-team all-state.